jasujm/bridge/README.md

 (or worse, crashes), the old session can be recovered by specifying the same configuration file and backend.
 The file can be any file to which the used has write access.

+The optional position argument is one of the positions (north, east, south, west).
+If provided, it is the preferred position requested for the backend.
+If the position is already taken (or it is controlled by another peer), the backend assigns any position.

+### Examples

 By adjusting the positions and peers arguments in the backend application, different kinds of network topologies can be made.
 In the pure client‐server